Spider-Mannix/PSproblems1/README.md

 1. Go to the repository page on Github
 2. Click the download button

+##Prerequites

-Ensure Pyhton is installed on your machine to be able to run the code.
+Ensure Python is installed on your machine to be able to run the code.

+Is it also recommended that you install Cmder, a command-line interface with greater functionality than the regular Windows console, for runnning the programs.

 ##File Descriptions and Usage